Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

 National Numbers have a unique free instant number plate valuation facility on their website.
-This is a computerised quote based on statistics and more than thirty years experience of selling number plates.
+This is an automated quote based on statistics and more than 37 years experience of selling number plates.

-As the free valuation states, the system cannot recognise some special words or names so, if the quote appears wrong, don't be annoyed - get in touch!
+If the system should fail to recognise some significance the plate has, and you feel it's been undervalued, don't be annoyed - get in touch!
 National Numbers also provide a dedicated quotes line - 0905 757 0011 - for expert guidance on the value of your number plate (this is a premium line service).

-The quote you receive is usually the money to be returned to you on finding a buyer.
-The dealer will advertise your registration, adding on their commission.
+The quote you receive is the sum of money to be returned to you on finding a buyer - no deductions.
+National Numbers will advertise your registration, adding on their commission.